-She went for a check up, and was diagnosed with herpes.
+She went for a check up, and was diagnosed with an incurable sexually transmitted disease.

 Her boss continued to ask for sexual favours, and she passively complied.
-When she brought up her diagnosis, he claimed to not have herpes, and that he was not the one who passed it to her.
+When she brought up her diagnosis, he claimed to not have the disease, and that he was not the one who passed it to her.
 He was gaslighting her.

 It took Jiajia a while to muster up the courage to finally resign from the job, which she was later convinced was not even a necessary position in the company, since she hardly had anything to do as his secretary.
 He probably carved out a position just to hire her.